Chart Color Schemes

 Five Dock's residents boast exceedingly positive health performance metrics with both young and old age cohorts seeing low prevalence of common health conditions

-Five Dock's health outcomes show excellent results based on AreaSearch's assessment.
-Mortality rates and chronic condition prevalence are low across both young and old age cohorts.
-Private health cover is exceptionally high at approximately 66% of the total population (6,850 people), compared to Greater Sydney's 59.9% and the national average of 55.7%.
+Five Dock's health outcomes show excellent results according to AreaSearch's assessment of mortality rates and chronic condition prevalence across both young and old age groups.
+The prevalence of common health conditions is low in this area.
+Approximately 66% of Five Dock's total population (6,850 people) has private health cover, which is higher than Greater Sydney's 59.9%.

-The most common medical conditions are arthritis and mental health issues, affecting 6.9 and 6.2% of residents respectively.
-74.2% of residents report being completely clear of medical ailments, compared to Greater Sydney's 74.6%.
-Working-age residents have low chronic condition prevalence.
-Five Dock has 19.2% of residents aged 65 and over (1,982 people), higher than Greater Sydney's 15.4%.
-Health outcomes among seniors are strong, aligning with national rankings for the general population.
+Nationally, the average is 55.7%.
+The most prevalent medical conditions in Five Dock are arthritis and mental health issues, affecting 6.9% and 6.2% of residents respectively.
+Notably, 74.2% of residents report being completely free from medical ailments, compared to Greater Sydney's 74.6%.
+Working-age residents display low chronic condition prevalence.
+Five Dock has a higher percentage of seniors aged 65 and over at 19.3%, with 1,992 people, compared to Greater Sydney's 15.4%.
+Health outcomes among seniors in Five Dock are strong and align broadly with national rankings for the general population.

 Frequently Asked Questions - Health